-Considering that the current 2018 HSA contribution limit for an individual is $3,450 and $6,900 for a family - assuming you max out your contribution limits - you can pay the entire deductible and keep some of it for a rainy day.
+Considering that the 2019 HSA contribution limit for an individual is $3,500 ($7,000 for a family), and assuming you max out your contribution limits - you can pay the entire deductible and keep some of it for a rainy day.
 Even if you wanted to keep that for retirement savings, you can do that too!

 In theory, all of the above is great.
 In reality, it's not entirely how it was designed to work.

 According to data from eHealthInsurance, the average annual insurance deductible was $4,328 for individuals and $8,352 for families.
 What this means is that people are generally paying more for healthcare out of their own pockets.
 And if you need to dip into your HSA for these qualified medical expenses, you may not really be saving much compared to a plan that has a higher premium.

 In fact, the Kaiser Family Foundation Data is showing that deductibles are increasing almost 10 times faster than inflation, and almost six times faster than salaries.
 Given all these facts, let's talk about why knowing these numbers can hurt your health.